Interested in being a part of SpiderForest?

-- You must CURRENTLY be actively updating your comic at least once a week, or are scheduled to return from hiatus independent of being accepted.
+- Be CURRENTLY be actively updating their webcomic at least once a week, or be scheduled to return from hiatus independent of being accepted.
 Exceptions are made on a case-by-case basis.

-- You must have at least 15 comic updates complete and available to read online.
+- Have at least 15 comic updates complete and available to read online.
 NO EXCEPTIONS!

-- You must show the desire to continue your comic, and the diligence to update it to schedule.
+- Show the desire to continue their comics, and the diligence to update it to schedule.

-- You must have basic knowledge of HTML/CSS and be able to take responsibility for the maintenance/construction of your own comic site.
+- Have basic knowledge of HTML/CSS and be able to take responsibility for the maintenance/construction of their own comic site.

 - Maintain a strong web presence: Keep their webcomics updated in a consistent manner (barring the occasional hiatus when life happens) and maintain all aspects of their own comic’s website.
-If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost, if accepted.
-For more examples and details, scroll down to “a note about hosting your comic on the web.”
+If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost. (more examples/details)